talshva/HAUV-Final-Engineering-Project/README.md

 Equipped with advanced navigation systems and a suite of sensors, HAUV serves as an essential tool for pre-diving operations, marking objects of interest, and streamlining processes for divers, thereby increasing operational efficiency and safety.

-## Operating Code
+# Operating Code

 All necessary nodes, including the agent, are designed to start automatically upon system boot.
 Below is the system flowchart:

 ![System Flowchart](https://github.com/user-attachments/assets/70fa5e70-175d-4226-b3eb-0edac63af185)

-For manual operation:
+## For manual operation:

 ### Running the agent:
+- Make sure that the esp32 is connected to the UP Board using the micro-usb cable.
-On the UP board, run:
+- On the UP board, run:

 `ros2 run micro_ros_agent micro_ros_agent serial -b 115200 --dev /dev/ttyUSB0`

-after the agent is running, reset the esp32 to let it automatically connect to the agent.
+After the agent is running, reset the esp32 to let it automatically connect to the agent (You will hear all motors go "DUDU-DU DU DUUUUUU").

 ### ROS2 Nodes on UP Board
 After successfully connecting to the agent, the esp32 should publish sensor data.